 Many more boys apply for Aitchison College than there are available places.
 Our chief aim is to identify boys who are academically able and most likely to benefit from either a day or boarding placement in a school with compulsory sport and co-curricular activities.
 Boys admitted to Aitchison College undertake to be fully engaged with the College program throughout the whole of their school journey.

-Download the Request for Registration form from the College website available from 1st January, 2021 and return with the requested Registration fee.
-The College will then mail the Application form that has to be returned with all supporting documents within the due date.
+Download the Application form from the College website available from June 1, 2021 and return with the requested Registration fee with the application and all supporting documents within the due date November 30, 2021.
 The invitation for Admissions will be published in all major newspapers of Pakistan.
-Closing date is February 1st, 2021.

 Yes.
 Applicants may select either a day or boarding enrolment option (not both) where indicated in the application.